JonSchwartz93/Mentor_Board/README.md

 # Mentor Board
 ## Our Mission

-We want to create a friendly and supportive community to connect more experienced web developrs with up-and-coming- students.
-The Mentor Board provides a vehicle for mentors to post available times so that students can sign-up to work on current projects, coding challenges (e.g. algorithms, data structures, etc.) and ask any questions he/she might have regarding the tech industry.
+The Mentor Board creates a friendly and supportive community to connect more experienced web developrs with up-and-coming- students.
+This web app provides a vehicle for mentors post their availablity so that students can sign-up to work on current projects, coding challenges (e.g. algorithms, data structures, etc.) and ask any tech-related questions he/she might have.

 ## Team Members